-Here’s a question from a reader:
+Here’s a question from Katie:

 Outlook allows you to copy an entire calendar including all appointments, meetings and events.

 In order to copy an entire calendar, proceed as following: